KerenLab/CellTune-App/docs/celltunedepot.md

 - Population labels
 - Cell table containing per-cell mean protein expression

-*Datasets associated with unpublished studies will be released upon their publication.*
+*Datasets associated with unpublished studies will be released upon publication of their respective manuscripts.*

 > See the *Methods* section of our [manuscript](citation) for more details on all datasets.